 - Chromebooks don’t have Caps Lock keys.
 Instead, use the Alt + Search buttons to turn the capitalise function on and off.

 As mentioned earlier, most activity on the Chrome OS, therefore Chromebook, takes place in the Chrome browser.
 The devices tend to be used for Google Workspace (previously called G Suite) usage, but they are also compatible with Microsoft Office.
 This is done either through browser-based Microsoft 365 or apps downloaded from Google Play.
 Google Workspace also provides compatibility with Microsoft Office files.
 You can convert, edit, and download Microsoft formats if you need them.

-A Forrester report puts numbers to the benefits of Chromebooks at 3-hours per week saved per employee, and a ROI of 295% over 3-years.
+A Forrester report puts numbers on the benefits of Chromebooks at 3-hours per week saved per employee, and an ROI of 295% over 3-years.
 For the organisations Forrester analysed, a combined $5.2 million benefit was calculated.
 Admittedly the analysis focused on larger enterprises but looking at the breakdown of the benefits in the below chart, you get the idea of how Chromebooks are changing improving organisations that adopt them.

 The devices can also be used as communal resources.
 With the end-user simply logging in with their Google account to start using.
-Bookmarks, documents, and user settings are stored to the Google account.
+Bookmarks, documents, and user settings are stored via the Google account.
 So each user can use any device and have their bookmarks, extensions, apps, and preferences configured, just by logging in.

 features of Chromebooks